9K38 Igla: Cenepa War

 During the Cenepa War between Ecuador and Peru, both the Ecuadorian Army and the Peruvian Army (which had 90 functioning firing units) utilized Igla-1E missiles against aircraft and helicopters.

 A Peruvian Air Force Mi-25 attack helicopter was shot down on 7 February 1995 around Base del Sur, killing the three crewmen, while an Ecuadorian Air Force A-37 Dragonfly was hit but managed to land on 11 February.
 Hits on additional Ecuadorian aircraft were claimed but could not be confirmed.

 Bosnia

 On 16 April 1994 during the Siege of Goražde, while attempting to bomb a Serbian tank an RAF Sea Harrier was shot down by an Igla fired by the Army of Republika Srpska.
 The pilot ejected and was rescued by the Army of the Republic of Bosnia and Herzegovina.

 During Operation Deliberate Force, on 30 August 1995; a French Mirage 2000D was shot down over Pale by an Igla fired by air defence units of the Army of Republika Srpska.
 The pilots, Lt.
 Jose-Manuel Souvignet (pilot) and Capt.
 Frederic Chiffot (back-seater), were captured and freed in December 1995.

+Members of the air defense battalion of the Croatian 2nd Guards Brigade shot down two G-4 Super Galeb by Igla on September 19, 1995 in Bosanski Novi.
+Both aircraft belonged to the Army of Republika Srpska.